emfaisal155-droid/Cognilink/README.md

 - Interactive Knowledge Map: A dedicated "Concept View" using a custom Node-Link diagram to visualize the user's entire knowledge base.

 - At-a-Glance Analytics: Dashboard expansion featuring real-time statistics (Total Nodes and Edges) and a feed of recently extracted term

+**Iteration 3: Interaction and System Refinement**

+Iteration 3 focused on transitioning the platform from an automated background processor into a fully interactive experience.

+- Interactive Knowledge Graph: Implementation of a dynamic, force-directed visualization that allows for zooming, panning, and dragging nodes to explore conceptual connections.

+- Enhanced Settings: Deployment of a integrated Sidebar menu logic, alongside a dedicated Settings page for user profile and preference management.

+- Manual Knowledge Refinement: Introduction of manual editing capabilities, allowing users to override automated logic by adding, editing, or deleting nodes and relationships directly.

+- Universal Search & Export: Integration of a global search bar to highlight graph concepts in real-time and an export feature to download the knowledge web as high-resolution PNG or JSON files.

 ## How to Run
 ### Backend